standardrb/standard/README.md

   messy or inconsistent code.
 - **Catch style issues & programmer errors early.** Save precious code review time by eliminating back-and-forth between reviewer & contributor.
+- **Deliberate pace.** We strive to take hassle of upgrading Rubocop out of each individual team's hands and shoulder it ourselves.
+We enable about ~20% of new cops and generally choose conservative configurations for them.

 Adopting Standard style means ranking the importance of code clarity and community conventions higher than personal style.
 This might not make sense for